strangerstudios/pmpro-signup-shortcode/readme.txt

 = .2 =
 * BUG FIX: Fixed bug where logged in users were being prompted about their insecure passwords.
 * BUG FIX: Fixed issue where session might not have been created before trying to save a new user's password there (for use with offsite checkouts like PayPal Express).
+* ENHANCEMENT: Added a new attribute "custom_fields".
+When set to false or 0, the pmpro_checkout_after_username, pmpro_checkout_after_email, and pmpro_checkout_before_submit action hooks will not fire.
+This will stop Register Helper from adding fields to the checkout form.
+Note that required fields will still be required.
 * ENHANCEMENT: Added 'hidelabels' attribute to shortcode to hide form labels and use input field placeholder text instead.
 * ENHANCEMENT: Added CSS classes to all form elements to allow for better style control.
 * ENHANCEMENT: Added the pmpro_checkout_after_user_fields action hook that is also on the PMPro checkout page now.